BryanRacic/biologidex/README.md

 ## Evolutionary Tree
 Find reference of actual evolutionary taxonomic tree which we can place animals & species on based on

-## Creating Animal Record Workflow
-- User uploads image
-- AI Processing & Animal ID
-    - Start w/ LLM service for ease of use
-    - Layered ID approach
-        - Iterate over the following until a match is identified (or steps exhausted)
-            - CV-specific animal ID service
-                - wildlifeinsights
-                - inaturalist
-                - animaldetect.com
-            - LLM Image Processing service
-    - If a match is identified
-        - Display match to user (and source)
-        - Ask user if they want to manually enter
-    - If a match is not identified
-        - Ask the user to manually enter
-        - Or upload a different image
-- Once animal is ID
-    - Query Animal DB
-        - If animal doesn't exist
-            - Then create animal record
-                - animal name
-                - animal info lookup (primary free apis first, then LLM fallback)
-                    - genus species
-                    - kingdom phylum
-                    - conservation status
-                    - fact/info/about
-                        -  start w/ summarization/RAG find by LLM
-                - animal creation index
-                    - similar to pokedex number, users are encouraged to "find them all"
-        - If animal does exist
-            - Lookup animal record
-        - Create animal record in player's animal record DB

 # Design
 - Inspired by Biological illustration: https://en.wikipedia.org/wiki/Biological_illustration
 - A modern & clean version like might be seen on the history channel (design-wise)